NowickiLukasz/job-listing-site-ci-pp4/TESTING.md

 # PEP8 Validator
-All python files have been tested and passed all pep8 complience.
+All user created python files have been tested and passed all pep8 complience.

+# Cross browser Compatablity
+The site has been tested on
+    - Google Chrome
+    - Opera Browser
+    - Edge Browser